-The results from the analysis are given in Fig. 1.
+Sensitivity Analysis: The results from the analysis are given in Fig. 1.
 The partial variances are the sensitivity coefficients and represent the proportion of the variance in the state variable attributable to each parameter.
-The results show high sensitivity of yield and TSB to recruitment estimates.
+The results show high sensitivity of yield and total stock biomass (TSB) to recruitment estimates.
 If the last year for which observations are available is year T then it is noticeable that yield in year T+2, perhaps the most critical value since it is used as a basis to set TACs, is very sensitive to recruitment.
-The results of are not really very surprising since in a heavily fished stock, the survivors from year T into the forecast period are few, and the greater part of the forecast yield will be comprised of recruiting fish.
-There is a tendency for assessment working groups to devote considerable effort to the estimation of F in year T. While there is no harm in doing this it can divert attention from the important task of obtaining a satisfactory forecast where great care is needed in estimating recruitment.
+The results are not really very surprising since in a heavily fished stock, the survivors from year T into the forecast period are few, and the greater part of the forecast yield will be comprised of recruiting fish.
+There is a tendency for assessment working groups to devote considerable effort to the estimation of fishing mortality (F) in year T. While there is no harm in doing this it can divert attention from the important task of obtaining a satisfactory forecast where great care is needed in estimating recruitment.